MillieSilva/RT-Broker/README.md

 It is used to dispatch data for valid connections from end to end, acting as a middleman

-## Requirements
+## Setting up
- - Python 3.10
- - Pipenv
+To setup for development or production, check [Deployment](Docs/Deployment.md) steps

 ## Running in production
-To run the broker for production, simply run the application as `python production.py`
+To run the broker for production, run the uwsgi server with:
+`uwsgi uwsgi.ini`